|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 What's behind the bridge now becomes more important.
 The lack of verticals also creates a more dynamic feel.
 The bridge now goes somewhere rather than just being a barrier set across the valley.

 Two 'portrait' oriented shots differ in similar ways, but this time the height of the arches is emphasised more strongly in relation to the length of the bridge.

-Using a lens like the 14mm (below) can cross the border from 'dynamic tension' to 'about to fall down'.
+Using a lens like the 14mm (below) can cross the line from 'dynamic tension' to 'about to fall down'.

 I took several shots from slightly different positions, before deciding what worked best.
 One thing I like about digital photography is that I can experiment a bit more and leave some compositional choices until later.
 As a professional photographer, I like to think I get it right first time quite often, but I won't fool myself that it's -every- time.

-With the verticals corrected, notice how 'closing' the arch is different from the somewhat (IMHO) less satisfying second version?
+Notice how not 'closing' the arch changes the feel from the somewhat more satisfying (IMHO) second version?

-The little bit of background visible in the second shot is just too small.
+The little bit of background visible in the first shot is also just too small.

 In the examples above, I've not cropped the images at all.

 For my prints, I'll often crop the image a bit, just to include/exclude/emphasise different aspects.

 I've included a few more pictures as examples - particularly trees.